phu0ngng/nccl/doc/source/env.rst

 Enable/disable support for co-occurring outstanding NCCL launches from multiple CUDA graphs or a CUDA graph and non-captured NCCL calls.
-With support disabled, correctness is only guarnateed if the communicator always avoids boths of the following cases:
+With support disabled, correctness is only guarnateed if the communicator always avoids both of the following cases:

-1. Has outstanding parallel graph launches, where parallel means on different streams without dependencies that would otherwise serializing their execution.
+1. Has outstanding parallel graph launches, where parallel means on different streams without dependencies that would otherwise serialize their execution.

 2. An outstanding graph launch followed by a non-captured launch.
 Stream dependencies are irrelevant.